normanjoyner/containership.plugin.auto-upgrade/README.md

 # containership.plugin.auto-upgrade
-A ContainerShip plugin to automatically upgrade your ContainerShip agent and installed plugins
+A ContainerShip plugin to automatically upgrade your ContainerShip agent